Getting a deposit

 You may be eligible for the Deposit Assistance Scheme if:

-• You are homeless or threatened with homelessness e.g. your landlord has served you with an eviction notice
+• You are homeless or threatened with homelessness and this cannot be prevented e.g. your landlord has served you with an eviction notice, and/or

 • You are on a low income, or receiving benefits and unable to afford/find the funds for the usual cash deposit

-You will also need to show that you have a local connection to Wigan e.g. you live or work in the area, have family in the area or care for someone who lives in the area.
+You will also need to show that you have a local connection to Wigan e.g. you live or work in the area, have family in the area, provide care for someone who lives in the area or receive care from someone who lives in the area.

 No, you will need to find your own property, with a landlord or agent that is willing to accept the scheme.
 We can however give advice regarding affordability and where you should focus your search, and are able to talk through the scheme with the landlord if they have any queries.